Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 This module looks at two late plays frequently overlooked in Shakespeare studies: Pericles, Prince of Tyre and Cymbeline.
 In Pericles, Shakespeare and collaborator George Wilkins present a medievalist fairy-tale of adventure on the high seas, set in the ancient Mediterranean and narrated by Middle English poet, John Gower.
 In Cymbeline, a princess’s attempt to rid herself of the suitor she loathes and reunite with the man she loves leads to a tangle of escapes, pursuits, and mistaken identities.
 Decried by some critics for their eccentric and eclectic plots, both plays feature grand voyages across land and sea, benevolent magic, and the loss and recovery of true love.

-Precepted by Liam Daley
+Precepted by Dr. Liam Daley

-Shakespeare's Epic Fairy Tales: "The Winter's Tale" and "The Two Noble Kinsmen"
+Shakespeare's Epic Fairy Tales: The Winter's Tale and The Two Noble Kinsmen

 This module continues the examination of Shakespeare’s late work with two baffling and beautiful plays.
-"The Winter’s Tale" begs the question: where does art end and magic begin?
-Containing the bard’s most famous stage direction—“Exit, pursued by a bear”—this tale of jealousy and forgiveness transforms from domestic tragedy into pastoral comedy, before finally arriving Shakespeare’s strangest endings.
-"The Two Noble Kinsmen", Shakespeare’s final work, gives Chaucer’s Middle English "The Knight’s Tale" a Renaissance rewrite.
-Co-authored with rising start of the Jacobean stage, John Fletcher, this tragicomedy expands the scope of Chaucer’s female characters while hinting at range of suppressed, taboo romantic desires.
-Blending the poignant and the absurd, the playwrights claim they only hope their “modern” adaptation won’t raise Chaucer’s angry ghost!
+The Winter’s Tale begs the question: where does art end and magic begin?
+Containing the bard’s most famous stage direction—“Exit, pursued by a bear”—this tale of jealousy and forgiveness transforms from domestic tragedy into pastoral comedy, before finally arriving at one of Shakespeare's strangest endings.
+The Two Noble Kinsmen, Shakespeare’s final work, gives Chaucer’s Middle English "The Knight’s Tale" a Renaissance rewrite.
+Co-authored with rising star of the Jacobean stage, John Fletcher, this tragicomedy expands the scope of Chaucer’s female characters while hinting at a range of suppressed, taboo romantic desires.
+Blending the poignant and the absurd, the playwrights worried that their presumptuous "modern" rewrite would raise Chaucer's angry ghost!

-Precepted by Liam Daley
+Precepted by Dr. Liam Daley

 The Life and Legend of St Nicholas

 Who was the real historical figure behind Santa Claus?
-In this module, we will read aloud the earliest biographical sources about fourth century bishop, St Nicholas of Myra.
+In this module, we will read the earliest biographical sources about fourth century bishop, St Nicholas of Myra.
 Your preceptor will facilitate discussions of Nicholas' historical context and examine the development of his legend.
 Together, we will examine Byzantine stories of Nicholas' benefaction and miracles, his role as patron saint of seafarers, students and merchants (among others), and how he came to embody the tradition of gift-giving in Christendom.
 A wonderful end-of-year treat!

-Precepted by Julian Barr
+Precepted by Dr. Julian Barr

 The Making of a King: Shakespeare’s “Henriad"